 - Free play area – alternate movement opportunities

-To register for either program, please click on the appropriate links to the left.
+To register as a participant or volunteer for the Special Olympics Young Athlete Program at Kean University, please click on the appropriate links to the top right of this page.

-In order to receive a FREE home kit that helps to reinforce the skills learned during the program, you will also need to register at www.sonj.org/wp-content/uploads/2012/11/00025.pdf
+To receive your FREE home kit from Special Olympics New Jersey Young Athletes at Home that helps to reinforce the skills learned during the program, you must also complete the Young Athletes Registration Form.

 For more information about YAP at Kean, please contact Mary Falzarano, OTR, at 908-737-5854 or firstname.lastname@example.org.